Branding: History and Global use

 Brand awareness involves a customers’ ability to recall and/or recognize brands, logos and branded advertising.
 Brands help customers to understand which brands or products belong to which product or service category.
-Brands assist customers to understand the constellation of benefits offered by individual brands, and how a given brand within a category is differentiated from competing brands, and thus the brand helps customers understand which brand satisfies their needs.
-Thus, the brand offers the customer a short-cut to understanding the different product or service offerings that make up a category.
+Brands assist customers in understanding the constellation of benefits offered by individual brands and how a given brand within a category is differentiated from competing brands.
+Thus the brand helps customers understand which brand satisfies their needs.
+Thus, the brand offers the customer a shortcut to understanding the different product or service offerings that make up a category.

-Brand awareness is a key step in the customer’s purchase decision process since some kind of awareness is a precondition to purchasing.
+Brand awareness is a key step in the customer’s purchase decision process since awareness is a precondition to purchasing.
 That is, customers will not consider a brand if they are not aware of it.
-Brand awareness is a key component in understanding the effectiveness both of a brand’s identity and of its communication methods.
+Brand awareness is a key component in understanding the effectiveness of a brand’s identity and its communication methods.

-Brand implementation emerged as a discipline in the 1990s when brand owners recognized the need for consistency across branded estates.
+Brand implementation emerged in the 1990s when brand owners recognized the need for consistency across branded estates.
 Traditionally, brand implementation was handled by various parties, including shop-fitters, interior designers and sign companies.
-Lack of centralized project management led to inconsistencies, while information dissymmetry meant suppliers had too much control over brand issues.
+However, lack of centralized project management led to inconsistencies, while information dissymmetry meant suppliers had too much control over brand issues.
 Brand implementation was consequently coined as an umbrella term for all aspects of the application and maintenance of physical brand assets.
 (Brand implementation, n.d.)